-When the icon is displayed as a locked lock, it is only possible to select the values specified in the data list.
+When the icon is displayed as a locked lock, it is only possible on project pages to select the values specified in the data list.

 When the icon is displayed as an open lock (as above), it is also possible to type in your own values.